TeamNewPipe/documentation/docs/05_documentation.md

 # Documentation

 The Documentation you are currently reading is written using [mkdocs](https://www.mkdocs.org/).
-It is a tool that will generate a static website based on files writting in [markdown](https://www.markdownguide.org/).
+It is a tool that will generate a static website based on [markdown](https://www.markdownguide.org/) files.
 Markdown has the advantage that it is simple to read and write, and that there are several tools that can translate a markdown file into languages like html or latex.

 ## Installation